timothyb0912/cookiecutters/notes.md

 ## 2021-01-16

+- I need flags for to differentiate the parts of the base template,
-- I should have one cookiecutter for pure python projects (pyprojects).
+i.e., the cookiecutter for pure python projects (pyprojects), from parts of the template for:
-- I should have another cookicutter for data science projects.
+  - data science projects
-This cookiecutter should:
+  These template parts should:
-  - build atop the pyproject cookeiecutter
+    - complement the pyproject cookeiecutter
     - use conda for commonly used packages that are not available from pip, e.g, `graphviz`.
     - include useful numeric computing packages by default (numpy scipy pandas)
-- I should have another cookiecutter for pytorch projects.
+  - pytorch projects
-These should build atop the data science cookiecutter.
+  These should build complement the data science portions of the template.
-- I should have yet another cookiecutter for research projects.
+  - research projects
-This cookiecutter should:
+  These template parts should:
-  - build atop the data science or pytorch cookiecutter.
+    - complement the data science or pytorch portions.
     - cater for article creation/publication by including article-focused:
       - directories
       - packages (e.g. `tectonic`),
       - source code
-- I should have another (sub)-cookiecutter for knowledge banks.
+  - knowledge banks
-- I should have another cookiecutter for books via Jupyter Book.
+  - book projects via Jupyter Book.
-- I should create my cookiecutters from:
-  - past projects whose structure I liked.
-    - tr_b_causal_2020
-    - checkrs
-    - learn-arcade-work
-  - existing cookiecutters online whose structure I really liked.
-- I need to add a CONTRIBUTING.md to the pyproject cookiecuttter.
-This will prevent broken links/references.
-- I need to add a `.gitignore` file to the repo.
-- I need to take notes on how I make a cookiecutter!
+- Notes on how I make a cookiecutter:
   0. Begin with a process in place for tracking what you have done, and what you still have left to do.
   E.g., what files have you added to the project vs what files have you added and finished editing?
   Have a plan for knowing this.